ash-shell/logger/README.md

-# Ash-Logger
+# Logger

-Ash-Logger is an [Ash](https://github.com/BrandonRomano/ash) module that offers sensible logging in Bash.
+Logger is an [Ash](https://github.com/ash-shell/ash) module that offers sensible logging in Bash.

 ## Getting started